Security

 - Vulnerabilities in third-party services we do not operate (Apple App Store, Hugging Face model CDN, etc.).

-- Issues that require an attacker to have already compromised the user's Mac account (e.g. raw access to the sandbox container).
+- Issues that require an attacker to have already compromised the user's macOS account, or to have physical access to an unlocked device (e.g. raw access to the sandbox container or to the user's filesystem).

 - Theoretical issues without a practical exploit path.